philsturgeon/tech-talks/content/a-no-nonsense-graphql-rest-comparison/source.md

 Released by Facebook publicly in 2015

-Note: GraphQL is a query language specification collection of tools designed to operate over a single endpoint via HTTP
+Note: GraphQL is a query language operating over RPC specification collection of tools designed to operate over a single endpoint via HTTP